Back to blog

 curl -l -v http://$GATEWAY/original-prefix

-Notice we use -l in the curl request to follow the redirects (by default, curl will not follow redirects) and that we use the verbose option of curl to see the response headers.
+Notice we use -l in the curl request to follow the redirects (by default, curl will not follow redirects), and we use the verbose option of curl to see the response headers.

 * Trying 20.115.194.177:80...